OWASP/owasp-mastg/Document/0x06-Reverse-Engineering-and-Tampering.md

 It has some advanced features such as remote process manipulation, GCC-compatible preprocessor, automatic backtracking in the disassembler ("slicing"), C headers shrinking, linux/windows debugging API interface, a C compiler, a gdb-server compatible debugger, and various advanced features.
 It is written in pure Ruby.

 Miasm is a Python open source reverse engineering framework.
-T

 http://blog.quarkslab.com/deobfuscation-recovering-an-ollvm-protected-program.html